ZioGene/cli-exercise/README.md

 ## Prerequirements

 ### Basic knowledge of JavaScript
-Basic knowledge of JavaScript is required, because we will not be teach the basic JS, but will be building on top of it.
+Basic knowledge of JavaScript is required, because all concepts are built on top of it.

 ### NodeJS
 Please install NodeJS on your computer.
-You can find download links [here](https://nodejs.org/en/download/current/). (version 7.x)
+You can find download links [here](https://nodejs.org/en/download/).
+(LTS version 6.11.x)

 ### Angular CLI
 Please install angular CLI to you computer, `npm install -g @angular/cli`.
 More info [here](https://github.com/angular/angular-cli)